-The aim of international certification is to elevate the level of quality of diagnostic Neurosonology by awarding those who proved to be able to teach this method in theory and practice.
+The aim of international certification is to elevate the level of quality of diagnostic Neurosonology by awarding those who proved to be able to teach and proficiently execute this method in theory and practice.

 The following should be the standard format of the certification in Neurosonology:

 The examinee has to be board certified physician and member of the NSRG or ESNCH.
 Theoretical and practical knowledge and experience is mandatory.

 The process of certification has two components:

 Full certification needs both components.
 It is possible to pass only the theoretical part (MC-test), but for the practical test the MC-test is a precondition either beforehand or in parallel at the same meeting.

 The international commission of certification has organized the MC-test.

 The certification process requires the following:

 A local organizer and 2.
 A member of the commission who is responsible for the correct implementation of the certification process.
 The local organizer can not be both a member of the commission and the local 2 organizer at the same time.
 There must be two separate responsible people present to administer the examination.